y-ncao/Python-Study/solutions.md

     # @param head, a ListNode
     # @return a list node
     def detectCycle(self, head):
-        if head is None or head.next is None: return None
-        slow = head.next
-        fast = head.next.next
+        fast = slow = head
-        while slow!=fast:
+        while (
-            if fast is None or fast.next is None: return None
+            fast and
+            fast.next
+        ):
             slow = slow.next
             fast = fast.next.next
+            if fast == slow:
+                break
+        else:
+            return None

         fast = head
-        while slow!=fast:
+        while fast != slow:
+            fast = fast.next
             slow = slow.next
-            fast = fast.next
         return slow

     # Remember to set slow = head.next and fast = head.next.next before entering the loop
+    # Assume non-ring_length = a, ring_length = b, pointer fast went through f, pinter slow went through s.
+    # So we know: f = 2s. f-s = nb
+    # so s = nb.
+Which means short has went through n cycle's of the ring so far.
+So if we put f back to start, at the point they meet again, it's the entry point.
 ```
 -----